 INSIDE: DIY thrift store mid-century modern coffee table makeover for $20.
-How to easily update an old coffee table.
+How to redo an old coffee table in boho chic decor.

 My husband and I have recently gotten onto a big mid-century modern kick.
 It’s like we are on this mission to find these retro gems and introduce them to our 21st century kids!
 Case in point: this $20 thrift store laminated coffee table.
 Totally screamin’ old school…which we can’t help but love!

 Armed with some paint and a flat weave rug (say what?), this thrift store coffee table went from 1970s to functionally practical for a busy young (aka: crazy) family.

 Grab your paint brush and staple gun for this easy coffee table makeover…

 *This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
 To read more, please see my disclosure page.

 How to Make Boho Chic $20 Coffee Table

 This is a great Weekend Warrior project… when you can find a free weekend, of course!

 How to Make midcentury modern $20 Coffee Table

 This cheap-y coffee table has lived with us for several months.
 It’s currently in its second makeover iteration!